andrewzm/atminv/README.md

     Platform: x86_64-pc-linux-gnu (64-bit)
     Running under: Ubuntu 14.04.2 LTS

 The `Matrix` package is v1.2-0.
 Results may change slightly across different `R` and package versions and across different platforms.
-To see the vignettes obtained under different platforms, see the pdf files within the folder `reproducibility`.
+To see the vignettes obtained under different platforms for Paper 1, see the pdf files within the folder `reproducibility`.

 References
 -----